SERG-Delft/hyperion/pipeline/plugins/printer/README.md

 ```

 ## Docker
-The printer plugin can be easily build and run using [Docker](https://www.docker.com/).
+The printer plugin can be easily built and run using [Docker](https://www.docker.com/).

-### Running the pre-built docker image
+### Running the pre-built Docker image
-A pre-built image is available at the [docker hub repository](https://hub.docker.com/r/sergdelft/hyperion).
+A pre-built image is available at the [Docker hub repository](https://hub.docker.com/r/sergdelft/hyperion).
-The tag to use is `sergdelft/hyperion:pipeline-plugins-printer-0.1.0`, for the latest version please check the repository.
+The plugin image is tagged as `sergdelft/hyperion:pipeline-plugins-printer-<version>`.
+Please consult the [root README](/README.md) for the latest published version.
 To run this image with `printer_config.yml` as its configuration execute:
 ```shell script
 docker run -it -rm -v ${PWD}/printer_config.yml:/root/config.yml sergdelft/hyperion:pipeline-plugins-printer-0.1.0
 ```

-### Building the docker image yourself
+### Building the Docker image yourself
-The included Dockerfile compiles the printer plugin into a fat jar and copies it to a new image which runs the plugin with the given config.
+The included Dockerfile compiles and bundles the plugin.
-To build and run the plugin, execute the following command from the _project root_.
+To build it, navigate to the repository root and run the following command:

 ```shell script
 docker build . -f pipeline/plugins/printer/Dockerfile -t hyperion-printer:latest
 ```

-after building is complete you can run the printer.
+Once building completes, the plugin can be ran using the following command,
-Please note that the docker container will load the configuration file from `/root/config.yml` in its container.
+assuming that the configuration file is located at `printer_config.yml`:

 ```shell script
 docker run -it -rm -v ${PWD}/printer_config.yml:/root/config.yml hyperion-printer:latest